leighghunt/ArcGISAdminToolkit/README.md

 * Creates a site if no site has been created, otherwise will overwrite previous site.
 * Restores the license.
 * Need to include data in map service OR make sure referenced data is in same place.
+* The arcgisserver directories need to be in the same file path on the restore server as the backup server.
+* Does not include map caches
 * Need to have ArcGIS for Server and ArcGIS web adaptor for IIS installed (if wanting to restore web adaptor).